Man in hospital after alleged assault outside Auckland supermarket

 A man is recovering in hospital after allegedly being attacked outside a supermarket north of Auckland.

-Emergency services were called to Moenui Ave, in Orewa, about 9 o'clock last night after reports of a person being assaulted.
+Emergency services were called to Moenui Ave, in Orewa, about 9pm last night after reports of a person being assaulted.

 Police confirmed they were called to the scene.